- Concepts of harmony, consonance and dissonance, and polyphony

 |1989-1990||Lecturer in Music, Brandeis University|

 |1986-1987||Lecturer in Music, State University of New York at Stony Brook|

 David E. Cohen, “Before and After John of Garland."
 Music Theory and Analysis, forthcoming.

 David E. Cohen, “Pseudo-Plutarch, Peri mousikês.’”
 Entry in the Lexikon der musikalischen Schriften, edited by Melanie Wald-Fuhrmann and Felix Wörner, forthcoming.

-David E. Cohen, “Karl Philipp Moritz, ‘Die Wirkungen der äussern Sinne in psychologischer Rücksicht: Über das musikalische Gehör’”* (*co-authored with Carmel Raz).
-Entry in the Lexikon der musikalischen Schriften, edited by Melanie Wald-Fuhrmann and Felix Wörner, forthcoming.
+David E. Cohen, “Christian Conrad Moritz, ‘Die Wirkungen der äussern Sinne in psychologischer Rücksicht: Über das musikalische Gehör’” (co-authored with Carmel Raz).
+Entry in the Lexikon der musikalischen Schriften, ed.
+Melanie Wald-Fuhrmann and Felix Wörner, forthcoming.

 David E. Cohen, “Going Global, in Theory,”* (*co-authored with Carmel Raz, Roger M. Grant, Andrew Hicks, Nathan J. Martin, Caleb Mutch, Melanie Wald-Fuhrmann, Felix Wörner and Anna Zayaruznaya).
 Musicological Brainfood 3.1 (2019), Link.